2D Cyclic Cellular Automata

 3D Cyclic Cellular Automata

-The same principle works in 3D too.
-You just need to expand the neighborhood checks to cover 3D space.
+The same principles work in 3D too.
+You just need to expand the neighborhood checks to cover 3D XYZ space.

 4D Cyclic Cellular Automata